 I could have just written an A to Z tutorial but at the end of the day you would still have no idea what you actually did.
 Troubleshooting problems and maintaining your network would be tricky and painfull.
 So in this guide I'll be focusing on port forwarding and the basic logic arround it.

-Port forwarding or port mapping isn't that difficult, it just requires a lot of time and a lot of different steps.
-The pupose of port forwarding is to make a specific program on your computer accessible to other computers on the internet.
+Port forwarding or port mapping isn't that difficult, it might look complicated at first but it really isn't.
+The pupose of port forwarding is to make a specific programs on your computer accessible to other computers on the internet.
 It is commonly used for hosting game servers, peer-to-peer transfers, voice-over-ip applications and much more.

 It isn't something you need to configure on your computer but in your modem's and/or router's web interface.
 In most household networks the modem contains a router with wireless capability and everything is hooked up to that.
 So in that case you would only need to change the settings in the modem itself.